-The basic model was fitted to six sets of CPUE indices (4 UJPLL, UPOR, and UZAF) reasonably well (Figure 9).
+The revised model was fitted to six sets of CPUE indices (4 UJPLL, UPOR, and UZAF) reasonably well (Figure 8).
 The decline in the UJPLL indices from the 1990s to mid-2000s is mostly driven by the significant increase of catches as well as the reduced recruitment during this period.
 In the SW region, the model did not fully capture by the large initial decline in the UJPLL, indicating that the extent of the decline is not entirely consistent with the model dynamics.
 The moderate decline in the UPOR and UZAF indices since the early 2000s was fitted well by model.
 In more recent years, the model also fitted well the significant increase in the UJPLL in the NE and the large decrease in the SE (as explained by divergent trends in regional recruitment).
-The standardised residuals show no apparent trend (Figure 10), indicating no gross misfits to these indices.
-Diagnostics based on the "run" test (a tool developed by Henning Winker and Felipe Carvalho) confirmed that there is generally no systematic pattern in the residuals.
+The standardised residuals show no apparent trend (Figure 9), indicating no gross misfits to these indices.

 The fits to the time series of annual length frequency for each of the 14 fisheries are provided in Appendix A (Figures A1-A4).
-Although there is no gross misfit to these data, the fits were poor in some instances (e.g. AUEL_SE 2008).
+Although there is no gross misfit to these data, the fits were poor in some instances (e.g., JPLL\SW1970 - 1980).
 The sampling may have been patchy in some fisheries in some years, with considerable variabilities in individual samples.
-The fits to the fleet-aggregated length frequency appear reasonable (Figure 11), indicating that the model has captured the gross features of the length composition data well (thus there is probably no significant bias in the estimates of the selectivities).
-The model also appeared to have tracked the mean length reasonably well - for the JPLL and EUEL fleets, the long-term trends in the predicted mean length are generally consistent with the observations (Figure 12).
-The model slightly over-estimated the mean length for the JPLL fleet in the NW and NE, as there is little flexibility to account for the differences in size composition among regions due to the stationary and shared selectivity assumption (for most fleets the spatial difference in length composition does not appear to be large enough to justify the adoption of region specific selectivity).
-Compared to the previous assessment, there is a marked improvement in the fits to the length composition from the gillnet fishery (ALGI_NE), due to the use of a more flexible selectivity form.
+The fits to the fleet-aggregated length frequency appear reasonable (Figure 10), indicating that the model has captured the gross features of the length composition data well (thus there is probably no significant bias in the estimates of the selectivities).
+The model also appeared to have tracked the mean length reasonably well - for the TWLL and EUEL fleets, the long-term trends in the predicted mean length are generally consistent with the observations (Figure 11).
+Compared to the previous assessment, there is a marked improvement in the fits to the length composition from the Japanese longline fishery in NW (JPLL\NW), due to the use of a more region specific, dome shaped selectivity form, but the model still appear to over-estimated the mean length for the JPLL fleet in the NE and SE in the early years (prior to 2000).

-Figure 9: Fit to the regional longline CPUE indices including UJPLL 1994-2018 (except in SW 1994 - 2003), UPOR 2000 - 2018, and UZAF 2004 - 2018 from the basic model.
+Figure 8: Fit to the regional longline CPUE indices including UJPLL 1994-2021 (except in SW 1994 - 2003), UPOR 2000 - 2021, and UZAF 2004 - 2018 from the revised model.

-Figure 10: Standardised residuals from the fits to the CPUE indices from the basic model.
+Figure 9: Standardised residuals from the fits to the CPUE indices from the revised model.
 Circled dots, UJPLL; light grey, UPOR; grey, UZAF.

-Figure 11: Observed (grey bars) and predicted (red line) length compositions (in 9 cm intervals) for each fishery of swordfish aggregated by all years for the basic model.
+Figure 10: Observed (grey bars) and predicted (red line) length compositions (in 9 cm intervals) for each fishery of swordfish aggregated by all years for the revised model.

-Figure 12: A comparison of the observed (grey points) and predicted (red points and line) average fish length (FL, cm) of swordfish by fishery for the basic model.
+Figure 11: A comparison of the observed (grey points) and predicted (red points and line) average fish length (FL, cm) of swordfish by fishery for the revised model.